abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 *Before you start messing around with the content of your report, you want to make sure that you can always revert back to the version you currently have, including the corrected typos.*

 In Git-speak, adding a file means that you are telling Git that you are **interested to include the update** you just made into the Git history.
-(The same holds true for if you created a completely new file -- while Git will notice that there's a new file in the folder, it will not start keeping track of the changes until you add and commit it).
+(The same holds true if you created a completely new file -- while Git will notice that there's a new file in the folder, it will not start keeping track of the changes until you add and commit it).

 The act of adding does not affect the Git repository (i.e., the metadata that is stored about your files), it's basically just telling Git that you're done changing the file(s) for now and that you would like to keep a record of that change.